ditpowuh/splashkit-projects/project_game/README.md

 # Alterheart (project_game)
 ### Controls/Instructions
 #### General
-Eliminate all enemies in the location before dying or before the music finishes playing.
+Eliminate all enemies in the stage before dying or before the music finishes playing.
 Dashing can only be done in sync to the beat of the song.
 <br>
 Shooting and casting can be done without being in beat, but the energy/power of the player recharges in sync to the beat.
 #### Input controls